TengMCing/PhD/Thesis/03-chap3.html.md

 ## Limitations and Future Work

-Despite the computer vision model performing well with general cases under the synthetic data generation scheme and the three examples used in this paper, this study has several limitations that could guide future work.
+Despite the computer vision model performing well with general cases under the synthetic data generation scheme and the three examples used in this chapter, this study has several limitations that could guide future work.

-The proposed distance measure assumes that the true model is a classical normal linear regression model, which can be too restrictive.
-Although this paper does not address the relaxation of this assumption, there are potential methods to evaluate other types of regression models.
-The most comprehensive approach would be to define a distance measure for each different class of regression model and then train the computer vision model following the methodology described in this paper.
+The proposed distance measure assumes that the true model is a classical normal linear regression model, which can be restrictive.
+Although this chapter does not address the relaxation of this assumption, there are potential methods to evaluate other types of regression models.
+The most comprehensive approach would be to define a distance measure for each different class of regression model and then train the computer vision model following the methodology described in this chapter.
 To accelerate training, one could use the convolutional blocks of our trained model as a feature extractor and perform transfer learning on top of it, as these blocks effectively capture shapes in residual plots.
 Another approach would be to transform the residuals so they are roughly normally distributed and have constant variance.
 If only raw residuals are used, the distance-based statistical testing compares the difference in distance to a classical normal linear regression model for the true plot and null plots.
-This comparison is meaningful only if the difference can be identified by the distance measure proposed in this paper.
+This comparison is meaningful only if the difference can be identified by the distance measure proposed in this chapter.

 There are other types of residual plots commonly used in diagnostics, such as residuals vs. predictor and quantile-quantile plots.
 In this study, we focused on the most commonly used residual plot as a starting point for exploring the new field of automated visual inference.
 Similarly, we did not explore other, more sophisticated computer vision model architectures and specifications for the same reason.
 While the performance of the computer vision model is acceptable, there is still room for improvement to achieve behavior more closely resembling that of humans interpreting residual plots.
 This may require external survey data or human subject experiment data to understand the fundamental differences between our implementation and human evaluation.

 ## Conclusion

-In this paper, we have introduced a distance measure based on Kullback-Leibler divergence to quantify the disparity between the residual distribution of a fitted classical normal linear regression model and the reference residual distribution assumed under correct model specification.
+In this chapter, we have introduced a distance measure based on Kullback-Leibler divergence to quantify the disparity between the residual distribution of a fitted classical normal linear regression model and the reference residual distribution assumed under correct model specification.
 This distance measure effectively captures the magnitude of model violations in misspecified models.
 We propose a computer vision model to estimate this distance, utilizing the residual plot of the fitted model as input.
 The resulting estimated distance serves as the foundation for constructing a single Model Violation Index (MVI), facilitating the quantification of various model violations.

 Moreover, the estimated distance enables the development of a formal statistical testing procedure by evaluating a large number of null plots generated from the fitted model.
 Additionally, employing bootstrapping techniques and refitting the regression model allows us to ascertain how frequently the fitted model is considered misspecified if data were repeatedly obtained from the same data generating process.

 The trained computer vision model demonstrates strong performance on both the training and test sets, although it exhibits slightly lower performance on residual plots with non-linearity visual patterns compared to other types of violations.
 The statistical tests relying on the estimated distance predicted by the computer vision model exhibit lower sensitivity compared to conventional tests but higher sensitivity compared to visual tests conducted by humans.
 While the estimated distance generally mirrors the strength of the visual signal perceived by humans, there remains scope for further improvement in its performance.

 Several examples are provided to showcase the effectiveness of the proposed method across different scenarios, emphasizing the similarity between visual tests and distance-based tests.
-Overall, both visual tests and distance-based tests can be viewed as combined tests, aiming to assess the correctness of all model assumptions collectively.
-In contrast, individual residual diagnostic tests such as the RESET test and the Breusch-Pagan test only evaluate specific model assumptions.
+Overall, both visual tests and distance-based tests can be viewed as ensemble of tests, aiming to assess any violations of model assumptions collectively.
+In contrast, individual residual diagnostic tests such as the RESET test and the Breusch-Pagan test only evaluate specific violations of model assumptions.
 In practice, selecting an appropriate set of statistical tests for regression diagnostics can be challenging, particularly given the necessity of adjusting the significance level for each test.

 Our method holds significant value as it helps alleviate a portion of analysts' workload associated with assessing residual plots.
 While we recommend analysts to continue reading residual plots whenever feasible, as they offer invaluable insights, our approach serves as a valuable tool for automating the diagnostic process or for supplementary purposes when needed.